So here’s what we’re making. Can you tell this little toy has been LOVED?

 Roll 6 green balls: 4 for the mudflaps over the tires, and 2 for the hitch (one of the hitch balls should be notably smaller than the other):

 Now go ahead and shape the 4 bigger balls into your mudflaps.
+Roll them into teardrop shapes and then lay them down and flatten them.
 We’ll let them sit and firm up a few minutes while we put on our windows.

 Roll out black fondant very thin.
 This is a great time to use left over pieces, as we’ll be cutting it down very small:

 Use an Exacto knife (or whatever cutting tool you use) and cut the pieces for the window.
 Watch your edges and keep them neat.
-Use a bit of water to adhere the windows to the tractor:
+Use a bit of water to adhere the windows to the tractor using a flat tipped paint brush to hold them and lay them into place.

 Our mudflaps are probably firm enough now to glue them into place.
-Use a bit of water for glue:
+Use a bit of water for glue and glue on the front fender.

 Now the back ones: